NikodemC/sunbay-wfirma/README.md

 ### Future Request Structure

-**Important**: The company implementing this integration will provide their own `ProcessOrderCommand` structure.
+**Important**: Gepard who implementing this integration will provide their own `ProcessOrderCommand` structure.
 The current structure shown above is a placeholder and will be replaced with the company's specific requirements.

-The final request structure will be determined by the integrating company and may include additional fields such as:
+The final request structure will be determined by Gepard and may include additional fields such as:
 - Order details
 - Product information
 - Quantities
 - Pricing information
-- Customer details
 - Any other business-specific data

 ## Response Format